gilch/hebigo/README.md

 just like how the statements that the hotword expressions replace may contain expressions, but Python expressions may not contain Python statements.

-And finally, the `!` is an abbreviation for `hebi.basic.._macro_.`.
+And finally, the `!` is an abbreviation for `hebi.basic.._macro_.`, the qualifier for Hebigo's included macros.
-This obviously doesn't work in bracketed expressions either.
+(This can't work in bracketed expressions either.)
 Hebigo has no other "reader macros".